MetPX/sarracenia/doc/sr_audit.8.rst

 When the *reset* option is given, user passwords and permissions will be reset to their expected values.
 Normally, an existing user's permissions are left untouched by an audit run.

+The dry_run option will print what audit would do if run, and make no changes to the broker.

 VERIFY PUMP SETTINGS
 ====================